 Apply for approval as an auditor

-To apply for approval as an auditor, or to seek mutual recognition of an auditor approval held interstate, you should:
+To apply for approval as an auditor under the Environmental Protection Act 1994, or to seek mutual recognition of an auditor approval held interstate, you should:

 - read the information outlined within each module of the Queensland auditor handbook for contaminated land